HĪKOI KI WAITANGI

 Accomodation:

-You are welcome to camp with us at the Waitangi Holiday Park (we will have a group booking).
-If you’d prefer an alternative option we suggest booking your own batch/hotel as soon as possible.
+You are welcome to camp with us at the Waitangi Holiday Park (we will have a group booking): $54 per night per person.

 Applications:

 Our capacity is 110 people and everyone needs to submit an application form.
-Group size is limited to 12 people, to allow a mix of people to join in.
-A pre-Waitangi hui will also be required for preparation, happening in Auckland and zoom in January.
+Group size is limited to 10 people, to allow a mix of people to join in.
+A pre-Waitangi hui will also be required for preparation, happening in January.